-- A) Class participation is expected and is needed for small group activities.
+- A) Class participation is expected for small group activities.
 Many of the class activities involve small groups and are intended for students to engage in active learning. - B) Students are responsible for all reading assignments and all materials covered in class. - C) All assignments are due on the dates indicated.
-Assignments will not be accepted after the due date unless the instructor has been consulted prior to the due date. - D) Please turn off or turn to vibrate cell phones upon entering the class.
+Late assignments are not accepted after the due date unless the instructor has been consulted prior to the due date. - D) Please turn off or turn to vibrate cell phones upon entering the class.
 Refrain from texting during class as it can be a distraction/disrespectful to the instructor or other students.